dqops/dqo/docs/integrations/dbt/dbt-cloud-run-checks-use-case.md

 # DQOps run checks example with the DbtCloud
-This example shows now to integrate DbtCloud jobs with running data quality checks with DQOps.
+This example shows how to integrate DbtCloud jobs with running data quality checks with DQOps.

 ## Integration example